Mystery Uber Eats deliveries bombard Los Angeles neighborhood

-Mysterious food deliveries are showing up in a Highland Park neighborhood, with residents receiving lattes, burgers and other food they never ordered or paid for.
+LOS ANGELES (KTLA) — Mysterious food deliveries are showing up in a Highland Park neighborhood, with residents receiving lattes, burgers and other food they never ordered or purchased.

 The neighborhood is no stranger to the phenomenon, however, having been bombarded with random deliveries back in March before a slight pause.